baggepinnen/MonteCarloMeasurements.jl/docs/src/comparison.md

 This page will highlight some situations in which linear uncertainty propagation breaks down by showing the input density along the x-axis and the various approximations to the output density on the y-axis.
 The figures will be similar to the one below, but we'll leave out some of the guiding lines and particles for clarity
 ![transformed densities](assets/transformed_densities.svg)

+All examples will use Gaussian input densities since linear uncertainty propagation is only applicable in this case.

 We start by defining a function that plots everything for us

 ```@example comparison